 - The company's registration number and place of registration should also be given.

-- You must state any professional registration and authorisation scheme (eg the Law Society).
+- You must state any professional registration, membership and authorisations (eg the Law Society) the company has.

 - If your company has a VAT number, this should be also be stated.

 Take care with your terms and conditions